Vikento/MyShopBlock/README.md

 If you have choosen the option 1 above *Start with a template* you should have 3 tables : Inventory List , Sales and Suppliers.
 We will configure the Inventory list.
 If you have choosen the option 2 *start from scratch* you should have 2 tables Inventory List and Storage activities

-:warning: If you have not created your block with one of the two options, you need at least to name one of the table **"Inventory List"**.
+> :warning: if you have not created your block with one of the two options, you need at least to name one of the table **"Inventory List"**.

 - **"Inventory List" table** :
    - With option 1 - the template **"Lemonade Stand Inventory"** - the fields *"Items"*, *"Quantity in stock"*, *"Unit Price"*, *"Next Delivery"*, *"Notes"*, *"Pictures"* are already  .